 They also have the added benefit of keeping you a lot dryer and usually having a bit more storage capacity.

 Sit on top kayaks (SOT) on the other hand allow your knees to bend more conveniently which is another benefit for taller people.
-You’re also not constrained by the width of the kayak and so they can be a lot more comfortable too.
+They also tend to be the best kayak for a beginner as they’re easier to paddle.
+Plus, you’re also not constrained by the width of the kayak and so they can be a lot more comfortable too.

 If in doubt, a sit on top kayak tends to be better for larger paddlers but, as you’ll see in our list of kayaks for big guys there are a few sit inside ones that are larger and so are still suitable.